digital-land/technical-documentation/docs/architecture-and-infrastructure/proposals/003-complex-geometries.md

 #### Implementation

-A new table, entity_subdivided, will be introduced to store subdivided geometries derived from entity.geometry of complex datasets like flood-risk-zone.
+A new table, **entity_subdivided**, will be introduced to store subdivided geometries derived from entity.geometry of complex datasets like flood-risk-zone.
 The subdivision will be done using ST_Subdivide, ensuring that large and complex geometries are broken into smaller parts while maintaining spatial accuracy.
 The entity_subdivided table will store the multiple subdivided geometries corresponding to each entity hence a One-to-Many Relationship.

 ##### Key Changes:

-* A new table entity_subdivided to store subdivided geometries.
+* A new table **entity_subdivided** to store subdivided geometries.

 ![Class diagram for entity_subdivided](/images/entity_subdivided.drawio (1).png)